foldcat/oasync/README.md

 ```

 ### synchronization primitives
-We provide non-hogging synchronization primitives.
+We provide oasync native synchronization primitives.
+These primitives
+will not hog the scheduler unlike `core:sync`.
 ```odin
 import oas "../oasync/sync"
 ```

 #### channels
-Channels in oasync is one to many, as implementing coroutines
-requires a level of hacking I am not willing to do.
+We offer many to one channels.

 Note that this is not typesafe due to how rawptr is used for
 polymorphism.
 It is also known that the order of elements placed